Fat-Frumos/Enterprise/README.md

 - adding, deleting cars, editing car information;
 - blocking / unblocking- the user;
 - registration of managers in the system.
+//TODO open in the same window
+//- conf\server.xml
+-